rundeck/docs/en/pro/quickstart.md

 Rundeck Pro is now running on your workstation for you to evaluate!

+### Encrypted key/config storage

+Encrypted key/config storage enabled by default.
+The default encryption algorithm is stronger than the “Default JCE Policy” used in earlier versions of Java 1.8

+Note: If you receive an error message about encryption policy strength with creating projects or keys you will need to upgrade your Java 1.8 version, or set the encryption algorithm in `rundeck-config.properties` to a lower strength algorithm such as `PBEWithMD5AndDES`

+Further information about encrypted key/config storage on [this](http://rundeck.org/docs/plugins-user-guide/bundled-plugins.html#jasypt-encryption-plugin) link.

+### What is next?
 Next, learn how to [create your first Rundeck Pro project](http://rundeck.org/docs/manual/getting-started.html#project-setup)